How to keep your pipelines DRY

 Using shared environment variables

-Once you click Select the values from the shared configuration will be appended to the ones you have in your pipelines.
+Once you click Add the values from the shared configuration will be appended to the ones you have in your pipelines.
 In case of similar values the shared configuration will follow the precedence rules.

 Using shared Helm values

 To use a shared YAML snippet for Helm values you can install a new Helm chart either from: